Belgium, France, Netherlands

 huizenprijzen 300j

-Since January 2012, we have CLEAR signs the Real Estate Market Bubbles in France and Belgium are drying up and deflating.
+Since January 2012, we have CLEAR signs that France and Belgium's real estate market bubbles have been drying up and deflating.

 Examples of forces that will push Real Estate prices down: